 Step 2.
 Once the label is removed, place the tub and lid (loosely) into the general recycling bin at home.

 Note: If you have a powder tub or pet powder tub, it is the same process, but additionally, dispose of the plastic scoop in the general recycling bin.
-Please ensure the scoop has been washed and dried.
+Please ensure the tub and scoop has been washed and dried of any residual powder.

 How to Recycle Our Skincare Products